jsoref/thorium/api/docs/src/admins/deploy/install-redis.md

 # The special username "default" is used for new connections.
 If this user
 # has the "nopass" rule, then new connections will be immediately authenticated
 # as the "default" user without the need of any password provided via the
 # AUTH command.
-Otherwise if the "default" user is not flagged with "nopass"
+Otherwise, if the "default" user is not flagged with "nopass"
 # the connections will start in not authenticated state, and will require
 # AUTH (or the HELLO command AUTH option) in order to be authenticated and
 # start to work.